 The Company has also entered into a sponsor loan agreement with the seller and on the Closing Date received a loan of US\$3,500,000 from the Seller (the "Sponsor Loan") to enable the Company to fund the reserve account and working capital for the timing difference between interest from portfolio loans and distribution to noteholders.
-At the balance sheet date, the Sponsor Loan remains at US\$ 2,536,824.
-The Sponsor Loan account will be repaid in accordance with the application of interest proceeds at each note payment date.
+During the year, the Sponsor Loan has been fully repaid.